matteodibiscotti/TaS2/README.md

 To view this project:

-1. Navigate to the following URL [INSERT URL HERE]
+1. Navigate to the following URL https://tasmaster.herokuapp.com/

 To launch this project: